nembrinj/protofablab/topics/02_raspPI/README.md

 Why enabling HTTPS?

-- Password is sent in plaintext in request -> unsafe.
+- Without HTTPS, passwords are sent in plaintext with the request.
-- Client hosted on HTTPS can't send request to unsecure server.
+- Client hosted on HTTPS server can't send request to unsecure server.

-On the PI:
+On the Pi:

 ```sh
 # install certbot